GrantExec, a Euna Solutions® company

 Trauma-Informed Services in Schools

-This funding opportunity provides financial support to educational and tribal entities to enhance mental health services in schools by partnering with local trauma-informed care providers.
+This funding opportunity provides financial support to educational and governmental entities to enhance mental health services in schools by partnering with local mental health providers to implement trauma-informed care for students.

 Nationwide